metatensor/metatensor/docs/src/devdoc/architecture.rst

   ``metatensor.torch.learn`` respectively;

-All the Python sub-projects are built by setuptools, and fully compatible with pip and other standard Python tools.
+All the Python sub-projects are built by setuptools, and fully compatible with ``pip`` and other standard Python tools.

 ``metatensor-core``
 -------------------

-This Python module re-export a native Python interface built on top of the C API.
+This Python module re-exports a native Python interface built on top of the C API.
 The C API is accessed using the standard Python `ctypes`_ module.
 The functions declaration in ``python/metatensor_core/metatensor/core/_c_api.py`` are generated from the ``metatensor.h`` header when running